 Avoiding Kitchen Fires

 Most fires that take place in a home start in the kitchen, so it’s a room that you need to keep a watchful eye on.
-The grease fire is the most dangerous and hardest one to put out and is usually caused when grease comes into contact with heat.
+A grease fire is the most dangerous and hardest one to put out and is usually caused when grease comes into contact with heat.
+Try to keep your counters clean, particularly if they have had grease spills or splatter.

-Never leave a room with food cooking on a stove, or place combustible items too close to where the heat source is.
+Never leave a room unattended with food cooking on a stove, or place combustible items too close to where the heat source is.
 You also don’t want to leave cooking equipment and appliances left in the on position.
+The Red Cross has a saying in this regard, “Keep an eye on what you fry.”
+Consider having a second pan or other non-flammable covering to use if the pan used to fry the food happens to flare up.
+If you can cover the pan, hopefully, the fire will burn itself out, or at least not expand to cabinets, etc.

 Keep Your Stove and Oven Clean